datastaxdevs/cdc-for-astra-guides/README.md

 # astra-cdc-demo

 This is a step by step guide to enabling the CDC for Astra DB.
-It connectes an existing table in Astra DB to an Astra Streaming topic, which we then connect to a sink that writes changes messages back to another table.
+It connects a table in Astra DB to an Astra Streaming topic, which is then connected to a sink that writes changes messages to another DB table.

 ## Prerequisites